yen5004/THM_ENUM/README.md

 #### Pre-requisites
 Before starting this room, you should have a basic understanding of the following concepts:

+-1.
 Familiarity with HTTP and HTTPS, including request/response structures and common status codes.
+-2.
 Experience using tools like Burp Suite.
+-3.
 Basic proficiency in navigating and using the Linux command line.
-Answer the questions below
-Deploy the target VM attached to this task by pressing the green Start Machine button.
-After obtaining the machine's generated IP address, you can either use the AttackBox or your own VM connected to TryHackMe's VPN.

 **Add 10.10.198.158 to your /etc/hosts file.
 For example:**